noir-lang/noir/docs/versioned_docs/version-v0.22.0/index.md

 to modularize this process for even greater ease of use.

 Noir currently includes a command to create a Solidity contract which verifies your Noir program.
-This will be modularised in the future; however, as of the alpha, you can use the command to create a verifier contract.
+This will be modularised in the future; however, as of the alpha, you can use the `nargo codegen-verifier` command to create a verifier contract.

 ### Protocol Developers